How top consulting firms select candidates to interview

 - The first one is through teamwork and leadership experience.
 Here, you want to show that you have a track record of taking initiatives, leading others, and achieving outstanding results.
 For instance, you might have been a member of a sports team or of a committee, elected to lead a team, or had important responsibilities at work or in your extracurriculars.
 Another typical evidence is founding an organization.
 This can be a business, a club, or any other initiative at work or in your extracurriculars.

 - Another way to demonstrate this is to share an experience of persuading others.
-For instance, you may have you may have convinced reluctant clients or other senior stakeholders at work or at university.
+For instance, you may have convinced reluctant clients or other senior stakeholders at work or at university.
 This could have resulted in making a sale, obtaining a budget, getting the go-ahead for an initiative, or influencing any other important decision.

 - Finally, people skills can be demonstrated through communication abilities.
-Here, it could be because you that have public speaking or debating experience, or your work involved writing publications.
+Here, it could be because you have public speaking or debating experience, or your work involved in writing publications.
 The quality of your resume and your cover letter will be another indication of how good you are at communicating in a professional manner.

 - The first one is that, in a resume, less is more.
 You should only include items that are impressive or necessary to understand your experience.
 The rest won’t give you extra points and will dilute your most impressive achievements.
 This also means that you should exclude less meaningful details or experiences, such as old and unimportant internships, and devote less space to your oldest experiences.
 Similarly, less impressive achievements should be removed.
 For instance, if you’re President of a large student society, it often doesn’t add much to highlight that you were a member of another.